Status (updated 3/22/2017): Ongoing

 Significance to Industry

-Surveys of occupant satisfaction allow designers, developers, owners, operators and tenants to objectively gauge how well building services and design features are working.
-This information is especially useful to building owners and tenants interested in optimizing employee productivity and effectiveness.
+This survey and interactive reporting tool allows designers, developers, owners, operators and tenants to objectively gauge how well building services and design features are working.
+This information is especially useful to building owners and tenants interested in optimizing environments that truly support an occupant’s goals and needs

-Survey results are accessed via an advanced reporting tool.
-This reporting tool allows researchers, building owners, and design teams to view and filter data to study specific questions and trends.
-They may also aggregate data for a collection of buildings to be sorted and viewed by specific attributes such as building type, region, square footage, or other characteristics.
-It also allows users to mine the survey data to investigate building performance trends.
+Survey results are viewed via an advanced interactive reporting tool.
+This reporting tool allows researchers, building owners, and design teams to view data to study specific questions and trends.

-We are implementing the survey for a number of private and institutional clients on an on-going basis to build up our database of building benchmaking data.
-We have also implemented a series of surveys in LEED buildings in order to study the relative IEQ performance of these building in comparison to other buildings in the survey database.
+We are implementing the survey for a number of private and institutional clients on an on-going basis.
+At times we have focused mass deployments of surveys to study specific building types and features.
+For example, in the past we implemented a series of surveys in LEED buildings in order to study the relative IEQ performance of these building in comparison to other buildings in the survey database.
+Currently we are deploying surveys to a number of buildings with radiant systems to capture metrics on buildings with these systems and compare their IEQ performance to those buildings that do not have radiant systems.
+This is also allowing us to create the largest database of radiant buildings worldwide.

 Top performing buildings that use the CBE survey are invited to participate in the annual Livable Buildings Awards, which showcase buildings that perform well in terms of sustainability, overall design, and occupant satisfaction.